Walz proposes tax credit checks for 2.5M Minnesota families - Austin Daily Herald

 Walz’s proposed budget also includes expanded tax credits for families with children and for child care expenses.
 Altogether, a middle-class family of four could get $10,000 back, he said.

+The tax cuts amount to $5.4 billion worth of relief, Budget Commissioner Jim Schowalter said.

-Republican leaders were quick to blast the governor’s plan for its big jump in overall spending from the $54 billion in the current budget, which runs through June, and for his unwillingness to fully eliminate state taxes on Social Security at all income levels.
+Republican leaders were quick to blast the governor’s plan for its big jump in overall spending from the $54 billion in the current budget, which runs through June, and for his unwillingness to use the record surplus to fully eliminate state taxes on Social Security at all income levels or permanently cut tax rates.

 “We’ve got a surplus of $17.6 billion currently.
 This budget spends all of that.
 Not only that, but it grows government by 25%,” Senate Minority Leader Mark Johnson, of East Grand Forks, told reporters.

+“If we can’t cut taxes now, when can we?” asked House Minority Leader Lisa Demuth, of Cold Spring.

-The surplus results from a combination of stronger-than-expected tax revenues and lower spending.
+The surplus results from a combination of stronger-than-expected tax revenues and lower spending, which creates opportunities for a large amount of one-time spending, including the governor’s proposed tax credits.
+But projected future revenue increases that could support ongoing spending or tax cuts are less.

 The session is already off to a fast start since it convened Jan.
 3. Many top Democratic priorities are moving quickly through the legislative process, including several proposals blocked by the former GOP majority in the Senate over the last four years.